software-engineering-amsterdam/many-ql/carlos.cirello/README.md

 ## Slides

 Some slides explaining few important decisions are available, and you should see them.
 It is incomplete, yet useful.
+On MacOS, it should open the browser automatically, otherwise point to the address it returns on console.

 To access the slides, execute:
 ```